 Re-use Active Directory groups and distribution lists your customer is already managing.
 Azure AD contains the groups that your customer is already using for email distribution and managing access.
 Using the Microsoft Graph API, re-use these groups instead of requiring your customer to create and manage a separate set of groups in your application.
 Group information can also be sent to your application in sign in tokens.
 Learn more about the Microsoft Graph API.

-Get access to user's profile, calendar, email, contacts, files, and more
+Get access to users' profile, calendar, email, contacts, files, and more

 Promote your application to the millions of organizations who are already using Azure AD.
 Users who search and browse these marketplaces are already using one or more cloud services, making them qualified cloud service customers.
 Learn more about promoting your application in the Azure Marketplace.

-When users sign up for your application, it will appear in their Azure AD access panel and Office 365 app launcher.
+When users sign up for your application, it will appear in their Azure AD access panel and Microsoft 365 app launcher.
 Users will be able to quickly and easily return to your application later, improving user engagement.
 Learn more about the Azure AD access panel.